iRayan7/startupschool19/README.md

     * Best to find something easy to get started and validate market feedback.
     * It OK to work on an idea that doesn’t require VC:
         * Most companies in the world that people start don’t require VC.
 That’s good.
-        * Trying to raise money for a company where VC doesn’t make sense is not a great use of anyones time.
+        * Trying to raise money for a company where VC doesn’t make sense is not a great use of anyone's time.
         * If the way you evaluate the quality of an idea is from investors you are going to get pushed down the VC rabbit hole.
 * When is the best time to pivot?
     * ASAP when these things happen: